 For details, please visit the workshop website: https://jasp-stats.org/workshop/

-2. “Annual JAGS and Stan Workshop: Bayesian Modeling for Cognitive Science” held August 22–26, 2022, in Amsterdam.
+2. “Annual JAGS Workshop: Bayesian Modeling for Cognitive Science” held July 8–12, 2024, in Amsterdam, The Netherlands.

-In this workshop, plenary lectures provide the theoretical background of Bayesian inference, and practical computer exercises teach you how to apply the popular JAGS and Stan software to a wide range of different statistical models.
+In this workshop, plenary lectures provide the theoretical background of Bayesian inference, and practical computer exercises teach you how to apply the popular JAGS software to a wide range of different statistical models.
 After completing this workshop, you will have gained not only a new understanding of statistics, but also the technical skills to implement models that are appropriate for the substantive hypotheses that you seek to test.
 This workshop is meant for researchers who want to learn how to apply Bayesian inference in practice.
 As the workshop covers a variety of topics within cognitive science and exercises of varying difficulty, the course material is appropriate for researchers with a wide range of prior knowledge and interests.
 Although some basic knowledge of Bayesian inference is an advantage, this is not a prerequisite.
-Some basic knowledge of either R or Matlab is also an advantage.

 For details, please visit the workshop website: https://jasp-stats.org/jags-workshop/